harfrancois/can-of-books-frontend/README.md

 ### Logistical

-What hours will you be available to communicate?
+#### What hours will you be available to communicate?
-Brian is in Central and finishes 11pm Pacific Time (1am central) usually Brian is available after lunch hour to 4, has a break 4-6pm Pacific Time, but is around after 6pm until 11pm PST, and usually not available until 9am start of class
+- Brian is in Central and finishes 11pm Pacific Time (1am central) usually
+- Brian is available after lunch hour to 4, has a break 4-6pm Pacific Time, but is around after 6pm until 11pm PST, and usually not available until 9am start of class
-Harvey is available anytime to communicate on slack Rey is available anytime except for dinner 6pm-730pm, though can shorten this if needed.
+- Harvey is available anytime to communicate on slack
+- Rey is available anytime except for dinner 6pm-730pm, though can shorten this if needed.
 Mornings am available starting 6am.
 Late night depends after 10pm, can go longer if needed.
-What platform will you use to communicate (ie. Slack, phone …)?
+### What platform will you use to communicate (ie. Slack, phone …)?
-Brian prefers using slack, then email if slack not getting a response Rey prefers slack first, then email if slack not getting a response Harvey :  “Slack works for me.”
+- Brian prefers using slack, then email if slack not getting a response
+- Rey prefers slack first, then email if slack not getting a response
+- Harvey :  “Slack works for me.”
-How often will you take breaks?
+### How often will you take breaks?
-Rey can take a 10min break every hour or 10 min every two hours Breaks every hour for 10 min.
+- Rey can take a 10min break every hour or 10 min every two hours
+- Breaks every hour for 10 min.
-What is your plan if you start to fall behind?
+### What is your plan if you start to fall behind?
-Ask TA’s for advice/assistance
+- Ask TA’s for advice/assistance
-Timely communication with group members
+- Timely communication with group members
-If needed ask Ryan
+- If needed ask Ryan
-Possibly shorten or forego breaks per group agreement
+- Possibly shorten or forego breaks per group agreement

 ### Cooperative

-Make a list of each person’s strengths.
+### Make a list of each person’s strengths.
-Rey
+- Rey
-Good at referring to docs
+    - Good at referring to docs
-Good at facilitating communication
+    - Good at facilitating communication

-Harvey:
+- Harvey:
-“Not sure what my strengths are.
+  - “Not sure what my strengths are.
 I’ll let you know when I figure it out.”
-Sense of humor
+  - Sense of humor
-Brian:
+- Brian:
-Styling, front-end design
+  - Styling, front-end design
+- Timeboxing daily schedule
-Timeboxing daily schedule
+- Timeboxing daily schedule
-Calm demeanor, good for team morale
+- Calm demeanor, good for team morale
-Good at making an effort
+- Good at making an effort
-How can you best utilize these strengths in the development of your application?
+- How can you best utilize these strengths in the development of your application?
-Harvey:
+- Harvey:
-“Keeping everyone motivated.
+- “Keeping everyone motivated.
 If I have to, I’ll start cracking the whip.”
-Rey:
+- Rey:
-Can keep other members informed of where we are and send friendly reminders of upcoming tasks Cite docs
+- Can keep other members informed of where we are and send friendly reminders of upcoming tasks
+- Cite docs
-Keeping one’s self on track
+- Keeping one’s self on track
-Brian:
+- Brian:
-Can facilitate making a schedule for the day
+- Can facilitate making a schedule for the day
-Can work on styling
+- Can work on styling
-In what areas do you each want to develop greater strength?
+- In what areas do you each want to develop greater strength?
-Harvey:
+- Harvey:
-“Understand the material.”
+- “Understand the material.”
-Brian:
+- Brian:
-Debugging
+- Debugging
-General server and database knowledge
+- General server and database knowledge
-Get more of a feel for working in teamsMee
+- Get more of a feel for working in teamsMee
-Rey
+- Rey
-Timeboxing,
+- Timeboxing,
-Improving overall knowledge and speed to finish tasks sooner Knowing that every person in your team needs to understand the code, how do you plan to approach the day-to-day development?
+- Improving overall knowledge and speed to finish tasks sooner
+- Knowing that every person in your team needs to understand the code, how do you plan to approach the day-to-day development?
-“Pair programming, everyone gets a turn. ”-plan with 3 people is only one still drives… one is primary navigator, and one is secondary navigator- alternate once an hour on average or at logical end of task
+- “Pair programming, everyone gets a turn. ”-plan with 3 people is only one still drives… one is primary navigator, and one is secondary navigator- alternate once an hour on average or at logical end of task
-Team meeting at start and end of day where we address what each has done, if there is anything we didn’t get to, clarification on things, what the plan is to do next.
+- Team meeting at start and end of day where we address what each has done, if there is anything we didn’t get to, clarification on things, what the plan is to do next.
 A few minutes for each person.

 ### Conflict Resolution

--What will your team do if one person is pulling all the weight while the other person is not contributing?
+- What will your team do if one person is pulling all the weight while the other person is not contributing?
-“Slap some sense into the other person and tell them to get it together.”-Harvey Call for emergency group meeting to problem solve issue If needed we can contact Ryan
+  - “Slap some sense into the other person and tell them to get it together.”-Harvey
+  - Call for emergency group meeting to problem solve issue
+  - If needed we can contact Ryan
 Maintain judgment-free space
 Make sure person who is causing the issue is informed by the other members letting him know

--What will your team do if one person is taking over the project and not letting the other member contribute?
+- What will your team do if one person is taking over the project and not letting the other member contribute?
+“I will say if you want to do the entire project, go ahead.”
+- Harvey
-“I will say if you want to do the entire project, go ahead.” - Harvey Call for emergency group meeting to problem solve issue Make sure person who is causing the issue is informed by the other members letting him know
+Call for emergency group meeting to problem solve issue Make sure person who is causing the issue is informed by the other members letting him know

--How will you approach each other and the challenge of building an application knowing that it is impossible for two people to be at the exact same place in understanding and skill level?
+- How will you approach each other and the challenge of building an application knowing that it is impossible for two people to be at the exact same place in understanding and skill level?
 “I’m not the best at react so I'm going to need the help.” - Harvey Seek advice of instructor and/or ta on how to mitigate Promise to be patient to each other